-We operate 7 municipal cemeteries, these can be found in:
+We operate seven cemeteries, these can be found in:

 Each site has new grave plots available together with smaller plots for cremated remains.

 Tonge cemetery was the first municipal cemetery in Bolton when it opened on New Years Eve 1856 and was known simply as Bolton cemetery.

 In 2002 the English Heritage organisation considered Tonge cemetery to be of sufficient historical interest to be placed on the Register of Parks and Gardens as a Grade II listed site.
 Its architect William Henderson also designed Corporation Park in Blackburn, Alexandra park in Oldham and Bolton’s Queens park.